Climate change in Turkey: Agriculture

 Unless global emissions are greatly reduced agriculture in Turkey, such as wheat, is expected to be severely affected after the late 2030s, especially in areas with rain fed agriculture.
 Arid and semi-arid areas are at risk of desertification.
-Water is lost through evaporation due to "old-fashioned" irrigation techniques used by the Southeastern Anatolia Project, increasing the risk of severe water shortage.
+Water is lost through evaporation due to outdated irrigation techniques used by the Southeastern Anatolia Project, increasing the risk of severe water shortage.

 Damage to agriculture is predicted to greatly increase, for example due to "false spring" germination or blossoming followed by a cold snap.
 The increase in early blooming, which is happening due to climate change, can be a problem for crops such as fruit trees.
 Vineyards in Thrace are being affected.

 A significant decline in agricultural production is transmitted throughout the economy and reduces national welfare.
 More agritech co-operation with the EU and UAE has been suggested.

 Hydropower

 Reduced precipitation and hydroelectricity in Turkey is forecast, and Turkish dams in the Tigris and Euphrates river basins are reducing cross-border flow and exacerbating drought due to climate change in Iraq.
 To conserve hydropower, solar power is being added next to the hydropower.